Documentation Index

 • Usage limits for uploading, transforming and delivering files depend on your Cloudinary plan.
 For details, check the Account tab in your Cloudinary Console Settings.

-• For additional information on how your overall account usage is calculated (including storage and bandwidth), see the Cloudinary Pricing page and this KB article.
+• For additional information on how your overall account usage is calculated (including storage and bandwidth), see the Cloudinary Pricing page and this FAQ section.

 • You can set your email preferences to receive notifications regarding your account usage.